Lux Prima: Composition

 With Lux Prima, the duo craft "sprawling, soulful [and] cinematic" psych rock.
 1960s orchestral pop and the "packed and dusty" sound of 1990s trip hop are also worked in.
 Other styles featured include disco, funk, soul, and lounge-pop.

 Reception

 Lux Prima was well received by critics upon release.
-The Guardian called it "complex and lingering," praising Karen O's songwriting in particular.
-Pitchfork also praised the album, recognising Karen O and Danger Mouse had "concocted a lush, vivid world on their dreamy and poignant collaboration."
+The Guardian called it "complex and lingering", praising Karen O's songwriting in particular.
+Pitchfork also praised the album, recognizing Karen O and Danger Mouse had "concocted a lush, vivid world on their dreamy and poignant collaboration".
 Pitchfork did criticize the choruses on the record, saying "Lux Prima works better as a journey than a destination"..."that never sounds better when going nowhere fast."
 They awarded the album a score of 7.3.

 Track listing

 All music produced by Danger Mouse.